U.S. prosecutor says UAW takeover remains option after ex-president pleads guilty

 “The UAW has made significant changes since Mr. Jones resigned and continues to look at ways to reform,” Rothenberg said.

+In 1988, the U.S. Justice Department sued to force out senior leaders at the International Brotherhood of Teamsters union and appointed a trustee because of the union’s connection to organized crime.
+The government oversaw the union from March 1989 until 2015, and a five-year transition period followed.

+One option Schneider said he would like the UAW to explore is the direct election of officers to make them more accountable.
+UAW officers are currently elected through delegates.

-Jones, of Canton, Michigan, entered the plea during a videoconference hearing held by the U.S. District Court in Detroit.
-Jones had entered a not guilty plea last month, but he had previously been charged in a criminal information, suggesting he had reached a deal with prosecutors.
+Jones, 63, entered his guilty plea during a videoconference hearing held by the U.S. District Court in Detroit.

 “I apologize to my UAW family for the betrayal of their trust and pray they will forgive me,” Jones said during the hearing.

-Judge Paul Borman accepted the plea and set a sentencing date of Oct.
+Judge Paul Borman set a sentencing date of Oct.
 6. Jones, who remains free on bail, agreed to cooperate with the government in the prosecution of others, which could lessen his sentence.

 Jones, a certified public accountant, was charged with conspiracy to embezzle funds from the UAW from 2010 through September 2019, and with conspiracy to defraud the United States by failing to pay taxes on the money prosecutors charge he stole.
 He resigned from the union last November.

-Jones, 63, faces a maximum of five years in prison and a fine of up to $250,000 for each count.
-The sides agreed to a sentencing guideline range of 46 to 57 months.
+The sides agreed to a sentencing guideline range of 46 to 57 months for Jones.

 Reporting by Ben Klayman; Editing by Sandra Maler and Leslie Adler